The-Ossuary/bookish-waffle/README.md

 - **Partnership:** Collaborate on launch, marketing, or integration.
 - **Further Development:** Developers wanted for deployment and demo!

-No contracts or frontend are currently live.
+No smart contracts or frontend are currently live.
-This repo contains all source code, assets, and documentation you need.
+This repo contains all source code, assets, and documentation.

 ---